 For admittance to the master’s program applicants need to fulfill the following admission requirements:

-Bachelor’s degree or equivalent degree with a share of at least 60 credit points in political science, sociology, law, economics, history, cultural studies, or literary studies.
+Bachelor’s degree or equivalent degree with a share of at least 60 credit points in political science, sociology, economics, history or cultural studies.
+Should these ECTS be dispersed among the abovementioned disciplines, at least 40 ECTS must be completed in a single discipline.

 Proof of English language skills (level B2 CEFR).